What are these skills and how can we acquire them?

 One answer is by benchmarking: this means looking at other industries that are already experts at the particular skill we want to improve and copying or adapting what they do.

-Benchmarking means looking at other industries that are already experts at what we want to improve and copying them.
-So which industries are already best practice at achieving specific, measurable goals in highly unpredictable environments?
+Which industries are already best practice at achieving specific, measurable goals in highly unpredictable environments?

-They accomplish this by defining two things:
+The way they accomplish this is by defining just two things: